PlasmaPy/PlasmaPy/docs/development/testing_guide.rst

 Tests are vital for software reliability and maintainability.
 Writing tests requires additional effort now, but saves considerable time in the long run.
-Tests enable us to modify code and quickly discover when we introduce errors [#feathers]_.
+Tests enable us to modify code and quickly discover when we introduce errors [1]_.
 Tests provide future contributors with examples of how functions and classes were originally intended to be used.